Last updated on

 Being able to laugh at yourself is a good trait, and you don’t risk stepping on anyone else’s toes when you do it.
 However, only joke at your own expense about things that don’t matter to you.

 For example, if you’re terrible at soccer but agree to join your friends game for fun, you can joke about your inability to kick the ball.
-However, avoid joking about things that matter, like being worthless at it or a bad person.
+However, avoid joking about things that matter, like being worthless or a bad person.
 If you do, that can signal a poor self-image and will make others feel uncomfortable.

 11. Say what you think is funny rather than what you hope will make others laugh